chiatewang/SARS-CoV-2_sgRNA_profiling/README.md

     Note: sgRNA_pipeline.sh should be located at same directory with your fastq files
 3. Data visualization
-    **venndiagram.Rmd** to generate venndiagram in the manuscript "Profiling subgenomic RNAs from different variants of SARS-CoV-2."
+    **venndiagram.Rmd** to generate venndiagram in the manuscript "Subgenomic RNAs Profile Analysis of SARS-CoV-2 Variants."
     Note: R-markdown file is not run automatically.

     (automatically R script) Not done yet